The peculiar case of Pirelli: Cracks showing but not doomed by Adil Navaid

 Legal 500, 2026 (Property & Construction and Commercial Litigation)

-Adil is adept at witness handling, both in conference and court, and his ability to navigate sensitive hearings both for and against litigants-in-person has been praised by judges and opponents.
-He has also been praised for his submission advocacy and the ability to navigate complex matters.
+Adil is adept at witness handling, both in conference and court, and has also been praised for his submission advocacy and the ability to navigate complex matters.

 Adil has a rapidly growing practice in defamation law and has acted for and advised numerous clients across the country.
 He is sought after for his commercial approach to what is often a very costly process as well as his creative thinking in pursuing cases of this nature.
 As a result, he has managed to carve out a practice as a notable name in the north of England in such matters.